moefh/esp32-loser/README.md

 This is an old game, [Loser Corps](https://github.com/moefh/loser-corps), ported to the [ESP32](https://www.espressif.com/en/products/socs/esp32) microcontroller using bitluni's [ESP32Lib](https://github.com/bitluni/ESP32Lib) to output the game screen to a VGA monitor.
+It supports the Wiimote controller using takeru's [Wiimote](https://github.com/takeru/Wiimote) library, but can also use a simple Arduino joystick shield.

 Click the image to see the video on Youtube: